tronix3/syniros/exampleSite/content/english/service.md

     name: Crypto & NFTs
     content: We have specialists who can help your business integrate Cryptocurrency and NFT's.
-  - icon: fas fa-globe-asia
-    name: Industries
-    content: We have worked across many industries, our specialty is digital and tech businesses
 cta:
   enable: true